“WINNING THE GAME CAN MEAN LOSING EVERYTHING.”

 I stood there watching my father, and I was sweating profusely in the air-conditioned hall.
 My knees felt weak, and my hands were clasped tightly, as if some team prayer might help.
 But I wasn’t praying – I was watching my father do what he was best at, after a lifetime of hiding his talent.
 Maybe every kid deserves to see his father be a hero just once, for a few minutes.

 This book made me experienced all the goosebumps that I never thought I would experience A LOT in a book.
 It touched my heart because I have a soft part when it comes to family and sensitive when it comes to a father.
 I realized that sometimes it is better to make time than to wait for the time that they will make because you don’t know what your family is fighting and they probably needed you there when the time comes.

 “Some mistakes you can’t take back.
 You just have to find a way to love with them.”

-Books like this are so new because first, romance is eliminated, like the contemporaries out there that deals with finding the right guy.
+Books like this are so new because; first, romance is eliminated, like the contemporaries out there that deals with finding the right guy.
 No offense, I read contemporaries but I’m not saying that they are not good.
 My point is, this book is a fresh one for me and it has a male perspective, which is rare.
-Second, the story focuses on the relationship of father and son in which in our society today is shallow when it comes to those kind of topics.
+Second, the story focuses on the relationship between father and son in which in our society today is shallow when it comes to that kind of topics.

 Admittedly, I love how the characters build their relationship throughout the story and I wish that I could have that kind of relationship.
 Third, the passion of the character – Grandmaster Patzer gave up playing chess 30 years ago.
 He chose to set aside his passion because he wants to have a normal life; Be an accountant, have a home and a family.
 I grasped.
 I need to breathe on this part because it is so suffocating.